 New technologies are challenged by a variety of hurdles, commonly known as valleys of death, on their path to widespread adoption.
 Scientists face technical hurdles.
 Startups face commercialization hurdles.
 Products face demonstration and validation hurdles.
-Currently, a patchwork of organizations and initiatives exists to bridge the individual valleys, such as the US ARPA-E funding basic research and engineering, startup incubators and accelerators helping startups refine their business models, and private equity firms providing growth capital.
-Although these disparate initiatives may help technologies cross specific valleys of death, each takes tremendous bursts of effort, making overall progress erratic and unduly risky.
+Currently, a patchwork of organizations and initiatives exists to bridge the individual valleys, such as the US ARPA-E funding basic research and engineering, incubators and accelerators helping startups refine their business models, and private equity firms providing growth capital.
+These disparate initiatives may help technologies cross specific valleys of death in product development, commercialization, and growth.
+But each requires tremendous bursts of effort, making overall progress erratic and unduly risky.

-As an alternative, the institutions and actors involved in cleantech innovation could develop a betterintegrated and systems-level commercialization ecosystem akin to those of the pharmaceutical and biotech industries.
+As an alternative, the institutions and actors involved in cleantech innovation could develop a better-integrated and systems-level commercialization ecosystem akin to those of the pharmaceutical and biotech industries.
 The estimated average cost of bringing a new drug from lab to market is \$2.7 billion.
-Yet academia, venture capital, and pharmaceutical companies together form an integrated value chain to commercialize scores of new drugs annually.
+Yet academia, venture capital, and pharmaceutical companies together form an integrated value chain to successfully commercialize scores of new drugs annually.